What happens if your financed car is stolen?

 What is GAP insurance?

-If you are concerned about losing money on your finance car, either through car theft or negative equity, you could take out Guaranteed Asset Protection (GAP) insurance.
+If you are concerned about losing money on your financed car, either through car theft or negative equity, you could take out Guaranteed Asset Protection (GAP) insurance.

 GAP insurance covers the difference between what an insurer will pay you for your car and what you owe on the finance.
 It will also cover you if your car is stolen or written off in an accident.